-Fig. 6 Exposure to PC modifies glucose and lipid metabolism in the liver of mice.
-See the legend in Fig. 3 for the meaning of the letters and asterisks.
-Abbrev: tCHO: total cholesterol; fCHO: free cholesterol; tBA: total bile acids and GAPDH, which constitute important checkpoints of glucose flux between PPP and glycolysis, have been described to be inhibited at the gene and metabolic level in the shunting of glucose to PPP (Stincone et al. 2015).
-GAPDH activity reduction in PC cells would also favor the synthesis of serine/glycine from the glycolytic intermediates 3-phosphoglycerate, another factor indicative of persistent activation of NRF2 (Okazaki et al. 2020) and reductive stress generation.
+The increase in Pfk1 expression has been linked to aerobic glycolysis and its up-regulation is indicative of constitutive activation of NRF2 (He et al., 2020).
+In addition, PK and GAPDH, which constitute important checkpoints of glucose flux between PPP and glycolysis, have been described to be inhibited at the gene and metabolic level in the shunting of glucose to PPP (Stincone et al., 2015).
+GAPDH activity reduction in PC cells would also favor the synthesis of serine/glycine from the glycolytic intermediates 3-phosphoglycerate, another factor indicative of persistent activation of NRF2 (Okazaki et al., 2020a) and reductive stress generation.
 Se enrichment of the diet during PC exposure helped to maintain the Pfk1 transcripts at control levels but increased the effect of PC over Gapdh and Pk (Fig. 6a).
-A similar effect was described in murine macrophages and would contribute to restoring cell respiration (Korwar et al. 2021).
+A similar effect was described in murine macrophages and would contribute to restoring cell respiration (Korwar et al., 2021).